Bronkoknorb/PyImageStream/README.md

 Server which streams images (JPEG) from a WebCam (USB camera or Raspberry Pi Camera Module) via a WebSocket.
 Also includes a simple JavaScript client to show the video in a Web Browser.

 I've implemented this for streaming live images of my Aquarium to my smartphone (or tablet or PC) when I'm on vacation to check the health of the fish.
-For this I want to see high resolution images (e.g. the full 1920x1080 pixels the Raspberry Pi Camera can provide) even if the connection speed is slow, but the framerate is less important.
+For this I want to see high resolution images (e.g. the full 1920x1080 pixels the Raspberry Pi Camera can provide), even if the connection speed is slow, but the framerate is less important.
+It is fine too see only a few images per second, if I'm on a slow network, but if it is fast I want to see a more smooth video.

 For my use case this implementation has several advantages over other existing solutions:
-* Works on all modern Browsers (including Mobile) that support WebSockets.
+* Supports high resolution images (video) even if the connection speed is slow by automatically adapting the framerate.
-* A pull approach ensures an adaptive framerate based on the connection speed: The client will ask the server only for a new image once it has fully loaded the previous one.
+* A pull approach ensures this adaptive framerate based on the connection speed: The client will ask the server only for a new image once it has fully loaded the previous one.
 That way the images will never lag behind for a longer time.
 (In comparison to fixed framerate/bandwith solutions like [motioneye](https://github.com/ccrisan/motioneye/wiki).)
+* Works on all modern Browsers (including Mobile) that support WebSockets.
 * Easier to set up and configure than other adaptive streaming methods like HLS, MPEG-DASH, WebRTC.
 * Works with the Raspberry Pi Camera Module and with almost any USB camera (supported by Linux / pygame).
 (In comparison too the very nice [RPi-Cam-Web-Interface](http://elinux.org/RPi-Cam-Web-Interface), which unfortunately only works with the Raspberry Pi Camera.)
+* Automatically turns off the camera if no client is connected (to safe energy, camera lifetime and CPU usage).
 * Fully open source (In comparison too [UV4L](https://www.linux-projects.org/uv4l/), which seems to be closed-source - yuck!)

 Prerequisites